edbury/gremlin-camp/src/site/notes/spaces/mosh/GOBLIN.md

 Take marksmanship to the next level.
 With the Smart-link add-on, your OGRE displays bullet count, target health stats, predictive recoil patterns, and more.

-### General Tips on Maximizing OGRE's HUD with Other Gear:
+### General Tips on Maximizing OGRE's HUD with Other Gear

 With all these interconnected systems, it's easy to clutter your Heads-Up Display.
 Here's a quick guide on keeping things clean and efficient: